 I am a member of ScHARR’s Athena SWAN Committee.

 I set up and currently lead the Wellbeing Intervention Network.
 This is a cross departmental network which shares knowledge and develops collaborations amongst people interested in wellbeing interventions.

-I am on the advisory panel for the Centre for Wellbeing in Public Policy.
+I am on the Executive for the Centre for Wellbeing in Public Policy.

 I am currently a NIHR Doctoral Research Fellow leading a study on the routine use of outcome measures in third sector wellbeing organisations.

 2018- National Patient Reported Outcome Measures conference- Identifying the facilators and barriers to implementing Patient Reported Outcome Measures: A systematic review of reviews.

 2018- Knowledge Mobilization Conference- Taking a collaborative measurement approach.

 2018- South West Prescribing Conference- What do we know about the impact of social prescribing- Keynote speaker

 2015 - Health Services Research Network Annual Conference - The effectiveness and cost-effectiveness of telehealth for depression.

 2014- National Conference of the Society of Academic Primary Care-What can we do for patients we don't know how to help?-Could social prescribing be the answer?